 - Don’t be the uncle of good advice.

 Avoid playing the role of a wise sage or Oracle as often as possible.
 Try to lead the conversation in a way that enables your interlocutors to solve the problem by themselves.

 An example of a moralizer is, “Good and honest men do not act that way!”
 It is the most irritating and the least effective method of communication.

 - Don’t be “the talker.”

-Excessive talking from your side can be discouraging in the early stages of relationships, and too often you may wonder why a selling transaction was canceled or why somebody avoids contacting you.
+Excessive talking from your side can be discouraging in the early stages of relationships.

-- Politely interrupt when someone won’t let you speak.
+- Politely interrupt when someone doesn’t let you speak.

 First, acknowledge what this person is feeling and why; e.g., “Really?!
 That’s a horrible thing to have to go through!”
 Next, instead of using clichéd phrases, say something like, “Know that you can count on me if it ever happens to you again.”

 - Have laser focus while listening to others.